HenrikJoreteg/human-javascript/ch04 - organizing your code.md

     __dirname + '/libs/jquery.plugin.js'
   ],

+  // These are our stylesheets.
+They will be concatenated and run through
+  // cssmin to minify them.
+  stylesheets: [
+    __dirname + '/public/css/styles.css'
+  ],

   // we pass in the express app here so that we it can handle serving files during development
   server: app
 });